How to Become a Surgical Technologist: Explore Career Options (2024)

 Complete Coursework & Hands-on Training

 Before graduating and sitting for certification exams, online students must complete ALL classwork required for graduation.
-This includes completion of on-campus lab sessions and supervised clinical practic*ms. Community colleges typically divide online and clinical courses into phases.
+This includes completion of on-campus lab sessions and supervised clinical practicums.
+Community colleges typically divide online and clinical courses into phases.
 Through all phases, students should complete college-wide general education requirements in math, science, English, humanities, and history.

 The first surgical tech phase may include studies in anatomy, surgical tech theory, completion of a surgical tech lab, and in medical terminology.
 The middle phase may be comprised of courses in types of surgical procedures and treatment of clinical populations.
 It includes a supervised, hands-on practicum to integrate and practice your skills.
 The final phase of procedural studies may focus on orthopedics, ophthalmologic and neurosurgery, thoracic, cardiovascular, gynecological and vascular surgeries.
 The final phase also requires completion of a supervised practicum.
 Even if they are not required for graduation, voluntary or paid internships provide an excellent opportunity for students to gain experience in a clinical setting.
 Some employers may also require applicants to complete a year or more of professional experience.